ktomk/pipelines/README.md

-Pipelines YAML file parsing, container creation and script execution is done as closely as possible compared to the Atlassian Bitbucket Pipeline server.
+Pipelines YAML file parsing, container creation and script execution is done as closely as possible compared to the Atlassian Bitbucket Pipeline service.
 Features include:

 * **Dev Mode**: Pipeline from your working tree like never before.
 Pretend to be on any branch, tag or bookmark